bobvanderlinden/softwarebakeryblog/projects/drivedroid.markdown

 * DriveDroid requires a rooted Android system
 * Some .iso files do not support being booted over USB, but most popular Linux distibutions are.
 All images that are downloadable through DriveDroid are supported.
 * Do NOT use DriveDroid while your SD card is mounted (being used on your PC).
 This can cause loss of data.
 * DriveDroid requires support for USB mass storage on your phone.
 Most devices have this (even ones that do not use it by default).
 However some phones or tablets have trouble with mass storage.
-If your phone or tablet does not seem work with DriveDroid, send me a support email.
+If your phone or tablet does not seem work with DriveDroid, send me a support email through DriveDroids preferences.

 ## Version history

 <pre class="scrollable">
+v0.8.0
+* Notifications for image hosting.
+* Setup guide for first time use and device compatibility testing.
+* Blacklist/whitelist in setup guide that checks whether device is found to be compatible or not.
+* Ability to choose different USB systems for better device compatibility.
+* Automatic USB mode switching upon hosting images.
+* Nicer host dialog with descriptions for each button and a help button.
+* Manually changing USB mode and persistent USB mode individually (was always combined in 0.7.7).
+This means DriveDroid will usually keep persistent USB settings, that are stored across reboots, untouched.
+* Ability to turn off automatic USB mode switching for people who want to switch manually.
+* Better support for symlinked LUNs (avoids duplicates).
+* Better and more detailed support emails.
+* Added super-user permission.
+* Support for some WonderMedia devices.
+* Support for Samsung Galaxy Tab P1000 N and L.
+* Support for some HUAWEI devices.
+* Fixed image creation where it can now create FAT images of 4MB, whereas previously it was only possible to create 32MB and higher.
+(FAT12/16/32 issue)

 v0.7.7
 * Fixed crash for some phones where USB-mode couldn't be determined
 * Made acquiring root in preference asynchonous (for some phones this takes too long)